cenk6262/HCTV_Seminar/README.md

 python3 main.py -h
 ```

 ## I also Implemented a Script that turns a Cardiac Mat into a Video.
-Just change the Path in Line 8 as you wish.
+Just change the Path in Line 8 in the script Create_vid.py as you wish.
 The resulting video is also added in this Git Library as cardiac_one_coil_per_frame.mp4